Encompass Health (NYSE:EHC) Releases FY 2022 Earnings Guidance

-Encompass Health (NYSE:EHC – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+Encompass Health (NYSE:EHC – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $2.71-$2.86 for the period, compared to the consensus estimate of $2.86.
 The company issued revenue guidance of $4.32 billion-$4.35 billion, compared to the consensus revenue estimate of $4.36 billion.

-Encompass Health also updated its FY22 guidance to $2.71-2.86 EPS.
+Several research firms recently weighed in on EHC.
+StockNews.com began coverage on shares of Encompass Health in a research report on Wednesday, October 12th.
+They set a hold rating for the company.
+Credit Suisse Group reduced their price target on shares of Encompass Health from $63.00 to $62.00 and set an outperform rating for the company in a research report on Wednesday, September 21st.
+Barclays reduced their price target on shares of Encompass Health from $80.00 to $63.00 and set an overweight rating for the company in a research report on Thursday, August 4th.
+Truist Financial reduced their price target on shares of Encompass Health from $75.00 to $65.00 and set a buy rating for the company in a research report on Monday, August 8th.
+Finally, BMO Capital Markets dropped their price objective on shares of Encompass Health from $83.00 to $65.00 and set an outperform rating on the stock in a report on Thursday, August 4th.
+One investment analyst has rated the stock with a hold rating, six have issued a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus price target of $65.89.

 Encompass Health Dividend Announcement

-In related news, CEO Mark J. Tarr sold 20,449 shares of the company’s stock in a transaction dated Wednesday, August 17th.
-The stock was sold at an average price of $53.25, for a total value of $1,088,909.25.
-Following the completion of the sale, the chief executive officer now owns 440,895 shares in the company, valued at $23,477,658.75.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-2.70% of the stock is currently owned by corporate insiders.
+In other news, Director Greg D. Carmichael purchased 1,830 shares of the stock in a transaction dated Monday, October 31st.
+The shares were purchased at an average cost of $54.67 per share, with a total value of $100,046.10.
+Following the completion of the acquisition, the director now owns 10,546 shares in the company, valued at approximately $576,549.82.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+In related news, CEO Mark J. Tarr sold 20,449 shares of the firm’s stock in a transaction that occurred on Wednesday, August 17th.
+The shares were sold at an average price of $53.25, for a total value of $1,088,909.25.
+Following the sale, the chief executive officer now directly owns 440,895 shares of the company’s stock, valued at $23,477,658.75.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Greg D. Carmichael purchased 1,830 shares of the company’s stock in a transaction on Monday, October 31st.
+The shares were purchased at an average cost of $54.67 per share, with a total value of $100,046.10.
+Following the purchase, the director now owns 10,546 shares of the company’s stock, valued at $576,549.82.
+The disclosure for this purchase can be found here.
+Insiders own 2.70% of the company’s stock.

 Institutional Inflows and Outflows

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-LPL Financial LLC grew its stake in Encompass Health by 17.4% in the second quarter.
-LPL Financial LLC now owns 24,002 shares of the company’s stock valued at $1,345,000 after acquiring an additional 3,551 shares during the period.
-Neuberger Berman Group LLC grew its holdings in shares of Encompass Health by 2.2% during the first quarter.
-Neuberger Berman Group LLC now owns 14,167 shares of the company’s stock worth $1,007,000 after buying an additional 306 shares in the last quarter.
-Bank of Montreal Can grew its holdings in shares of Encompass Health by 1.5% during the first quarter.
-Bank of Montreal Can now owns 11,340 shares of the company’s stock worth $806,000 after buying an additional 173 shares in the last quarter.
-US Bancorp DE grew its holdings in shares of Encompass Health by 66.4% during the first quarter.
-US Bancorp DE now owns 9,336 shares of the company’s stock worth $664,000 after buying an additional 3,725 shares in the last quarter.
-Finally, PNC Financial Services Group Inc. grew its holdings in shares of Encompass Health by 10.5% during the first quarter.
-PNC Financial Services Group Inc. now owns 8,750 shares of the company’s stock worth $622,000 after buying an additional 834 shares in the last quarter.
-93.07% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+US Bancorp DE boosted its stake in shares of Encompass Health by 66.4% in the 1st quarter.
+US Bancorp DE now owns 9,336 shares of the company’s stock valued at $664,000 after purchasing an additional 3,725 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. purchased a new stake in Encompass Health during the first quarter valued at about $318,000.
+PNC Financial Services Group Inc. grew its stake in shares of Encompass Health by 10.5% during the first quarter.
+PNC Financial Services Group Inc. now owns 8,750 shares of the company’s stock valued at $622,000 after buying an additional 834 shares during the last quarter.
+Bank of Montreal Can increased its holdings in shares of Encompass Health by 1.5% in the first quarter.
+Bank of Montreal Can now owns 11,340 shares of the company’s stock worth $806,000 after buying an additional 173 shares during the period.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its stake in shares of Encompass Health by 10.5% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 36,463 shares of the company’s stock valued at $2,593,000 after acquiring an additional 3,477 shares during the last quarter.
+93.07% of the stock is currently owned by institutional investors.

 Encompass Health Corporation provides facility-based and home-based post-acute healthcare services in the United States.
 The company operates in two segments, Inpatient Rehabilitation, and Home Health and Hospice.
 The Inpatient Rehabilitation segment provides specialized rehabilitative treatment on an inpatient and outpatient basis to patients who are recovering from conditions, such as stroke and other neurological disorders, cardiac and pulmonary conditions, brain and spinal cord injuries, complex orthopedic conditions, and amputations.